 During his tenure at UB, he assisted in reclassifying the athletic program from NCAA Division III to Division I. He also helped coordinate several special events hosted by UB, including the NCAA Outdoor Track and Field Championships, the ECAC championships for swimming and basketball, and 1993 World University Games.

-Bothner lives in Pittsford with his wife Victoria and daughters Maegan, Savannah and Hannah.
+Bothner lives in Pittsford with his wife Victoria.
+He has three daughters in Maegan, Savannah and Hannah.